ICAMS-Auburn-University/CAD-service/README.md

 }
 ```

-If FreeCAD is unavailable in the container the endpoint returns HTTP 503 with a descriptive error.
+If FreeCAD fails, the API responds with HTTP 500 and the container logs show the exact error from the splitter subprocess.

 ### STEP File Examples

-You can grab public assemblies for testing here: <https://www.steptools.com/docs/stpfiles/bigassy/index.html>.
+Grab public assemblies for testing from <https://www.steptools.com/docs/stpfiles/bigassy/index.html>.